All Episodes

 We'll continue with much more right after this.

-L. Rushmore Hollywood, the EIB network.
+El Rushmore and Hollywood, the EIB network, don't go away.

-I I love the contrast that we just shared with you exclusively here on the EIB network.
+All right, that's a, folks, I love the contrast that we just shared with you exclusively here on the EIB network.

-Ronald Reagan being Ronald Reagan, Ronaldus Magnus as Ronaldus Magnus compared to a Rhino pretending to be Reagan.
+Ronald Reagan being Ronald Reagan, Ronaldus Magnus as Ronaldus Magnus compared to a rhino pretending to be Reagan.

 And the contrast is dramatic, as I'm sure you'll agree.

-If you didn't hear, we're going to play these again throughout the program this afternoon.
+Those of you who heard it, if you didn't hear it, we're going to play these again throughout the program this afternoon.

-It's too important, it's too crucial.
+It's too crucial.

 That's 20, 25% of the electorate.

-And we got people advising candidates, go out and get those people and you got this in the bag.
+And you got this in the bag.

-You're gonna get 40% of Republicans going to vote for you automatically.
+You've got to get 40% of Republicans going to vote for you automatically.

 The problem with this is Ronald Reagan didn't campaign to specific groups.